Resolved H I observations of local analogs to z ~ 1 luminous compact blue galaxies: evidence for rotation-supported disks: Discussion

-Along these lines, it is possible that LCBGs are developing ``clump-origin bulges'' \citep[e.g.][]{N98, N99, N00, N01, D09, E09, I12}.
+One mechanism for developing a central bulge in star-forming galaxies is the ``clump-origin bulge'' \citep[e.g.][]{N98, N99, N00, N01, D09, E09, I12}.
 In this scenario, gas infalling onto a galaxy's disk develops overdensities within the disk that contract and become star-forming clumps.
 As the clumps orbit along with the rest of the disk, they move toward the center of the galaxy due to dynamical friction and can merge with other clumps.
 When these clumps merge with each other, star formation rates in the clumps increase briefly, which gives the clumps a bright, blue appearance and drives up the galaxies' global star formation rates.
 Finally, the few large clumps that remain merge in the center of the galaxy, causing either a small clump-origin nuclear bulge or bar that maintains some of the the angular momentum that the clumps had in the disk.
 At this point, the star formation rate of the clumps rapidly declines \citep[for a visual illustration of this process, see Figure 1 of ][]{I12}.
 The lifetimes of the clumps are governed by their size (more massive clumps are less likely to disperse due to outward pressure from their star formation), as well as their distance from the center of the galaxy (clumps that have less distance to travel as they move toward the center are more likely to reach the center of the galaxy intact).
 Clumpy galaxies have been observed at a range of redshifts, including galaxies that resemble LCBGs.
-For example, \citet{O09} found that star-forming clumps, including large, bright central clumps, are common in a sample of Lyman Break Analog galaxies at $\rm z \sim 0.1-0.3$ that have similar effective radii and dynamical masses to the LCBGs in our sample, and \citet{CGletter} found that $40\%$ of local LCBGs are clumpy, likely due to the buildup of accreted gas from interactions with companions or material in galaxy clusters.
+For example, \citet{O09} found that star-forming clumps, including large, bright central clumps, are common in a sample of Lyman Break Analog galaxies at z$\sim 0.1-0.3$ that have similar effective radii and dynamical masses to the LCBGs in our sample. \citet{CGletter} found that $40\%$ of local LCBGs are clumpy, likely due to the buildup of accreted gas from interactions with companions or material in galaxy clusters.

 To determine whether conditions in the LCBGs' disks are conducive to the formation of clumps, we can use the gas properties we measure to calculate the galaxies' Toomre parameters \citep{T64} for the stability of their disks' gas: